 - ordinary differential equation dy/dt = f(t) (ODE)

-- future plans include some general ODE dy/dt = f(y,t), linear / nonlinear, possibly multiobjective TSP and other nonlinear NP-Hard problems, some speedup and parallel computations for other than MOP problems
+- future plans include some general ODE dy/dt = f(y,t), handling of GDP (Generalized Disjunctive Programming), some speedup and parallel computations for other than MOP problems

 A successful completion guarantees the accuracy specified, assuming that rounding errors are negligible.
 Thus uncertainties in the result due to roundoff errors are not accounted for now (it is in future plans, as soon as FuncDesigner interval analysis engine will be capable of taking them into account, as it is done in some other interval analysis software).